nikolay-borzov/rainmeter-monochrome/README.md

 - `UpdateDividerMemory` - Used memory update divider
 - `UpdateDividerDriveSpace` - Drive space update divider

+## Localization

+You can chose language to be used for labels by setting `Locale` variable in the config.
+Supported locales are "en" and "ru".
+Feel free to add other locales via PR

 ## Issues

 ### Wrong value for available GPU Dedicated Memory

 Total available dedicated memory value is taken from [WinSAT](https://en.wikipedia.org/wiki/Windows_System_Assessment_Tool) registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\WinSAT`.
 If there is no such key in your registry you need to run WinSAT formal check.
 For that open Command Prompt as administrator and type:

 ```
 winsat formal
 ```

 Wait till the check is done and refresh all skins.